Axeln78/SpectralDGL/Chebnet on MNIST/README.md

-# Chebnet on MNIST
-Notebook implementation of the Chebyconv using the DGL framework.
-The net is a simple LeNet 5 with three convolution layer and two linear layers.
-The dataset is the good-old MNIST
+# Transferability of spectral Graph Neural Networks

+This private repository regroups the efforts to be able to study the transferability of graph neural networks by learning a laplacian transformation

-## Files:
+## Python Files:

-* dataset.py - torch dataset definition
+* Dataset.py - torch dataset definition
-* model.py - torch implementatio of the model
+* model.py - torch implementation of the Chebnet
 * utils.py - utility functions

-### ChebGCNs

-Training notebook for the Chebnet

-### Visualisation Notebook
-To see the Chebynomes on graphs
+* laplacian.py - Group all functions linked with laplacian calculation
+* graphs.py - Group all graph generation functions

+## Support Notebooks
+Notebooks made to visualise, measure of develop different scripts.

+* ChebGCNs - Chebnet training notebook

+* visualisation - Look at the Chebyshev polynomials of a given graph / signal.
 ![alt text]('Chebfilters.png')

+* filtervisualisation - look at the learned filters of a given model.
+In the presented notebook a Chebnet is trained with only one conv layer and the visualisation is made on one MNIST image and one unit dirac to visualise the filter response.

+* laplacianprediction - look at the prediction error of a given model on different lattices / laplacians